wlsf82/cv/README.md

 - Component testing
 - Mobile testing
 - Code review
+- Code refacrtoring
 - Triaging of service desk issues
 - Continuous integration, continuous deployment, and continuous delivery
+- Development and small features using React

 Some of my achievements at QWIC so far are: